 Reason #1: Your site still adopts the old standard SameSite cookies (ETF 2016).

-The story begins earlier in the 2020s when the web browsers started to apply new security updates that affect cookies usage after redirecting by any 3rd party integration (such as our service).
-We as a 3rd party integration, cannot change the default cookie option for the main website & the other integrations.
+The story began earlier in the 2020s when web browsers started to apply new security updates that affect cookies usage after redirecting by any 3rd party integration (such as our service).
+We, as a 3rd party integration, cannot change the default cookie option for the main website & the other integrations.

 What is this SameSite Cookie option?

 The SameSite attribute on a cookie controls its cross-domain behavior.
 The SameSite update is required website owners to explicitly state label the third-party cookies that can be used on other sites.
 Cookies without the proper labeling won’t work in the updated browsers (Chrome 84 and up, Firefox 69 and up).

 The default value for SameSite will be "SameSite=Lax", which means cookies are only set when the domain in the URL of the browser matches the domain of the cookie — a first-party cookie.